 PSP Audioware FETpressor – Smart Essentials

-The original 1176 was famous for its ultra-fast attack, which FETpressor has in spades, but the most interesting new feature is the full 1:1 ratio available, effectively bypassing the compression but retaining the character.
-There is little to no noticeable processing on signals when set between 1:1 and 2:1 unless the input gain is extreme, so the main benefit for these low ratios is to impart some of the hardware vibe of the unit into your signal.
+The original 1176 was famous for its ultra-fast attack which FETpressor has in spades, but the most interesting new feature is the full 1:1 ratio available, effectively bypassing the compression but retaining the character.
+There is little to no noticeable processing on signals when set between 1:1 and 2:1 unless the input gain is extreme, so the main benefit of these low ratios is to impart some of the hardware vibe of the unit into your signal.

 In practice, this is a particularly subtle character injection, even when applied to multiple channels on a large, 20+ track project.
 But the resulting ‘null’ processing is certainly there, and for me, this mostly affects sharper transients such as snare drums and slap bass.
 It does also have a pleasing effect on bass frequencies too, nicely rounding out the attack.
 Again though, this is a very subtle thing, but I would certainly rather have it applied than not.

 So to get the most benefit from the feature you really need to insert FETpressor on each and every track, BUS and master channel in your mix.
 This might sound a little extreme, but we found creating a template with this setup didn’t take long and the DPS impact was imperceptible.

 Another very interesting addition is the Blend knob which simply mixes the wet and signals.
 When set to 50% you have your trendy NY parallel compression mode.
 Some interesting results can be found by really slamming the compressor and pulling the blend dial back.